chuckcoughlin/redistrict-colorado/docs/installation.md

  1. Create a folder named `PlanAnalyzer` in your home directory.
 When complete this will contain all files needed to run the application.
  2. Navigate to the installation bundle located in the repository [here](/release/PlanAnalyzer.tgz), then click on the download link.
  3. The downloaded file is *PlanAnalyzer.tgz*.
-Unbundle it and move the resulting `app` folder into your `PlanAnalyzer` directory.
+Unbundle it and move the resulting `app` folder into the `PlanAnalyzer` folder created earlier.
 Inside that `app` folder is a sub-folder named `db`.
-Move it into the `PlanAnalyzer` directory.
-You can remove *PlanAnalyzer.tgz*.
+Move it up a level to be under `PlanAnalyzer`.
+You can now delete *PlanAnalyzer.tgz*.
  4. The application requires Java 13 or newer.
-Java is downloadable from [Oracle Java](https://www.oracle.com/java/technologies/javase-downloads.html) or [Open JDK](https://adoptopenjdk.net/releases.html?variant=openjdk14&jvmVariant=hotspot)
+Java is downloadable from [Oracle Java](https://www.oracle.com/java/technologies/javase-downloads.html).
- The second alternative avoids having to make a (free) Oracle account and allows download of the smaller JRE.
 Make sure to download the version appropriate for your platform.
  5. Download any `shapefiles` that might be needed for the analysis.
 Store them in a new `data` subdirectory of `PlanAnalyzer`.
 At a minimum you will need a file that defines the district boundaries for any plan to be compared, a file that contains state-wide voter affiliations, and a file that contains population counts.
 See [Datasets](https://github.com/chuckcoughlin/redistrict-colorado/tree/master/docs/datasets.md) for suggestions on where these files might be obtained.
  6. Start the application and configure an analysis.
 In general, the following elements must be defined:
      * Datasets: On the `Dataset` panel, create a new dataset for each `shapefile`.
 Use the edit button in the dataset row to display a panel that can be used for its definition.
 Once the file path to the external file is defined, a "Save" will cause it to be read.
 You can then see the attributes contained in the file.
 Be sure to define aliases for the attributes of interest.
 "Save" again.